vantage6/vantage6-workshop/episodes/introduction.md

 insights in a manner that upholds and respects privacy standards?

 ## Introducing the landscape of PETs
+Incomplete list of PETs:
+- Homomorphic encryption
+- Federated learning
+- Secure Multiparty Computation
+- differential privacy
+- synthetic data

+See individual PETs as building blocks to craft your analyses.

 ## Data partitioning
+Data sharing challenges come in many different shapes and sizes, but in the end, the goal of the researchers is often to analyze data *as if* it were available in one big table in one place.
+There are 2 main ways in which the dataset can be separated over different sources: **horizontal** and **vertical** partioning.
+In horizontal partitioning, this giant table has been snipped in pieces by making horizontal cuts.
+The result is that information of an individual record will stay in one place, but the records themselves have been scattered around in different locations.

+In vertical partitioning, the cuts have been made vertically.
+Columns have now been divided over different locations.
+This type of partitioning is usually more challenging because often a way needs to be found to link identities accross datasources.

+In reality, data can be horizontally and vertically partitioned at the same time.
+It might be necessary to combine multiple techniques in order to overcome your problems.

 ## Example: federated average